Valravn (roller coaster): Ride experience

 After leaving the station, the train turns 180 degrees to the left, then begins to ascend its 223 ft chain lift hill.
 Upon reaching the crest of the hill, the train turns right and pauses for several seconds as it slightly hangs over the edge of the first drop.
 The train then suddenly releases, descending 214 ft at a 90-degree angle and reaching a maximum speed of 75 mph.
 It then immediately enters a 165 ft Immelmann loop before rising into the mid-course brake run.
 The train then drops 131 ft and enters a dive loop, followed by a third and final inversion with a 270-degree zero-g roll.
 Riders experience an airtime hill and turn left before entering the final brake run.

 Characteristics

 Location

 Valravn is located on a new midway stretching from the Blue Streak area to near Celebration Plaza.
 Another way it can be accessed is behind the cobra roll on the Raptor and is the centerpiece of a redesigned Marina entrance.

 Manufacturer

 Valravn is a Dive Coaster model manufactured by Swiss roller coaster firm Bolliger & Mabillard.
 Notably, it is the 100th roller coaster produced by B&M and the fourth to be built at Cedar Point, following Raptor, GateKeeper and Rougarou.
-It is the 10th Dive Coaster to be built in the world and the third in the United States, with the other two being at Busch Gardens' parks.
+It is the 10th Dive Coaster to be built in the world and the third in the United States, with the other two being SheiKra at Busch Gardens Tampa and Griffon at Busch Gardens Williamsburg.